TikTok sets new default time limits for minors

 TikTok said Wednesday that every account held by a user under the age of 18 will have a default 60-minute daily screen time limit in the coming weeks.
-The changes arrive during a period in which there are growing concerns among different governments about the app’s security.
+The changes arrive during a period in which there are growing concerns among different governments about the app’s security and ability to alter its algorithm to push certain posts.

+The update also mirrors gaming rules imposed on minors in China, where TikTok’s parent company ByteDance is based.
+In 2021, Chinese authorities issued new rules that barred minors from playing online games for only an hour a day and only on Fridays, weekends and public holidays — an effort to curb internet addiction.

-Families have struggled with limiting the amount of time their children spend on the Chinese-owned video-sharing app.
+In the U.S., families have struggled with limiting the amount of time their children spend on the Chinese-owned video sharing app.
+According to the Pew Research Center, about two-thirds of Americans teens use TikTok.

-Cormac Keenan, head of trust and safety at TikTok said in a blog post Wednesday that when the 60-minute limit is reached, minors will be prompted to enter a passcode receive a passcode and make an “active decision” to keep watching.
+Cormac Keenan, head of trust and safety at TikTok, said in a blog post Wednesday that when the 60-minute limit is reached, minors will be prompted to enter a passcode and make an “active decision” to keep watching.
 For accounts where the user is under the age of 13, a parent or guardian will have to set or enter an existing passcode to allow 30 minutes of extra viewing time once the initial 60-minute limit is reached.

 TikTok said it came up with the 60-minute threshold by consulting academic research and experts from the Digital Wellness Lab at Boston Children’s Hospital.